Equivariant $A$-theory: Equivariant -theory of Waldhausen -categories

 \subsection{Rectification of symmetric monoidal $G$-categories}

-One application of \myref{pseudo equiv} is to strictify $G$-actions on symmetric monoidal categories.
+One application of \autoref{strictificationthm} is to strictify $G$-actions on symmetric monoidal categories.
 Suppose $\sC$ is a symmetric monoidal category, with a $G$-action that preserves the symmetric monoidal structure $\oplus$ up to coherent isomorphism.
 In other words, $\sC$ is a functor $\mc BG\rightarrow \mathrm{Sym} \Cat^\mathrm{strong}$ from $\mc BG$ to the category of strict symmetric monoidal categories and \emph{strong} monoidal functors.
 Then the symmetric monoidal structure map is pseudoequivariant, where the $G$-action on $\sC\times \sC$ is diagonal.
 In addition, we get coherent isomorphisms $gI\cong I$ for every $g\in G$, where $I$ is the unit object of $\sC$.

 If $\sC$ is such a symmetric monoidal category, then $\Cat(\tG, \sC)$ is a symmetric monoidal category whose sum and unit are strictly $G$-equivariant.
-This is because \myref{pseudo equiv} gives an on the nose equivariant functor
+This is because \autoref{pseudo equiv} gives an on the nose equivariant functor

 which we take as the sum in $\Cat(\tG, \sC)$.
 The unit is the functor $F_I\colon \tG \ra \sC$ defined by $F_I(g)=gI$, where $I$ is the unit of $\sC$.
 Explicitly, $F_1\oplus F_2$ in $\Cat(\tG, \sC)$ is defined on objects as which, of course, is the same as $F_1(g)\oplus F_2(g)$ when the $G$-action on $\sC$ preserves $\oplus$ strictly, and a morphism $g\rightarrow g'$, it is defined as